jadecobra/python_tdd_exercises/source/functions/functions_3.rst

 what is next?
 *************************************************************************************

-Here is another reminder, you know
+Here is another reminder, I know

 * :ref:`how to make a Python test driven development environment manually`
 * :ref:`what an assertion is<what is an assertion?>`